 Another reason proper shed foundation is important is that yards are rarely 100% level and flat.
-Sheds that do not have foundations and are instead built on just ground will lean and become unstable as the ground moves (no one wants a Tower of Pisa in their backyard!).
+Sheds that do not have foundations and are instead built on just ground can lean and become unstable as they settle and shift over time (no one wants a Tower of Pisa in their backyard!).
 Setting a shed on an uneven surface is also risky because it can cause your shed doors and windows to stick and not open and close properly.
-Plus, it will affect the stability of your shed potentially giving your shed a shorter lifespan.
+Plus, it will affect the stability of your shed, potentially shortening its lifespan.

 That’s why taking the time to really ensure you provide a suitable foundation for your shed is vital!
 Below are the top three most common shed foundations to consider:

 Paver stones are the most popular choice for shed foundations since they are so easy and effective!
 Paver stones raise your shed’s runners up off the soil to help prevent rotting of the wood over time, while still providing a way to accommodate minor slopes or leveling dilemmas from an uneven yard.
 Plus, paver stones are very accessible and can be purchased at most hardware or home improvement stores and are relatively inexpensive.